Anani999/course-enrollment-backend/README.md

 # Overview
     ExpressJs Backend server for course enrollment service with features like starting course , validating text files and issueing certificates, with multiple authentication methods, and using llama3 model to validate answers, and a system where only accessing next video in the course after only completing the present video and submitting the answer based on the question for each video.
-    Using Nodejs and ExpressJs framework designed this project from the scratch with maneagable folder structure like model view controller etc., and serving the startic files using express.static ,
+    Using Nodejs and ExpressJs framework designed this project from the scratch with maneagable folder structure like model view controller etc., and serving the startic files using express.static , I have also created and integrated a frontend which you can access at https://github.com/Anani999/course-enrollment-frontend

 # Features/About
     1. This backend uses NodeJs with ExpressJs Backend framwork,